What is Cyber Insurance?

 - Coverage for regulatory fines

-- Legal and defense expenses
+- Legal and defence expenses

 - Coverage for PCI DSS fines

-- Legal cost exposures to the business.
+- Legal cost exposures

 - Management of any data liability

-- System failures and the impact to any business
+- System failures

-- Hacking or stealing of your client data – cost and impact to the business.
+- Hacking or stealing of your client data

-- Complete shut down of your systems – cost and implications to your financial cost and commitments.
+- Complete shut down of your systems

-- A breach to an associated supplier.
+- A breach to an associated supplier

 Cyber Business Interruption cover means that in the event of a cyber-attack or, for example a ransomware attack that forces you to cease or restrict normal business operations, any income lost as a result of such an interruption would be reimbursed through your policy.
 This would occur after 12 hours of network downtime.